NervanaSystems/ngraph-python/doc/source/autodiff.rst

 The Algorithm
 -------------

-Every intermediate value in the computation supports three adjoint methods, initialize, increment, and finalize.
-The initialize step is performed when the intermediate value is computed, the increment is called when a node which uses the value sends a contribution to the adjoint, and finalize is called when there will be no more contributions to the adjoint; processing at its level is complete.
+Every intermediate value in the computation supports three adjoint methods: initialize, increment, and finalize.
+The *initialize* step is performed when the intermediate value is computed, the *increment* method is called when a node that uses the value sends a contribution to the adjoint, and *finalize* is called when there will be no more contributions to the adjoint and processing at its level is complete.

-There are two ways to implement the three methods.
+There are two ways to approach implementing the three methods.

-    1. The initialize and finalize methods do nothing, while the increment method propagates to increment methods at lower levels.
+1. The *initialize* and *finalize* methods do nothing, while the *increment* method propagates to increment methods at lower levels.
-    2. We associate an adjoint array of the same kind as the value.
-Initialize initializes the adjoint to 0 (possibly also allocating it), increment increments the adjoint, and finalize propagates the appropriate values to increment methods for lower level adjoints, and possibly frees the adjoint storage.
+2. We associate an adjoint array of the same kind as the value.  *Initialize* initializes the adjoint to 0 (possibly also allocating it), *increment* increments the adjoint, and *finalize* propagates the appropriate values to increment methods for lower level adjoints, and possibly frees the adjoint storage.

-    For values at level 0 that we want derivatives for we use the second approach, and the remaining values at level 0 use the first approach, which ignores the updates.
+For values at level 0 that we want derivatives for, we use the second approach.
+The remaining values at level 0 use the first approach, which ignores the updates.
 At higher levels, the approach depends on the computation and how many computations use the value.
-If the update is simple, or if the value is only used once, the first approach should be used, while if it is cheaper to accumulate the adjoint and process it all at once, the second approach is used.
+If the update is simple, or if the value is only used once, the first approach should be used.
+If it is cheaper to accumulate the adjoint and process it all at once, the second approach is used.

-For example, if we have a computation :math:`t_m = t_a t_b` then, since :math:`dt_m = t_b dt_a+t_a dt_b`, we perform
+For example, if we have a computation :math:`t_m = t_a t_b` then, since :math:`dt_m = t_b dt_a+t_a dt_b`, we perform:

 .. math::
     \overline{t_a} += \overline{t_m} t_b\\